Summer 2026

 Itinerary

 Each week generally includes 4 days of courses/fieldwork in Monteverde, plus a field trip to another community.
-Review the daily itinerary from 2022 to get a sense for the opportunities we'll engage in.
+Review the working daily itinerary to get a sense for what the program is all about.

 Costs

-2024 Program cost is $3,000.
-Students pay a $1,000 deposit by March 8, 2024.
+2026 Program cost is expected to be $3,500.
+Students pay a non-refundable deposit of $1,000 to secure their spot.
 Students then register for summer Track A credits with MTU and pay the associated tuition.
-Tuition will include a "lab fee" of approximately $2,000.
-The deposit plus the lab fee cover the costs of the program in addition to the instruction (total program cost= $3,000).
+Tuition will include a "lab fee" of the remaining amount.
+The deposit plus the lab fee cover the costs of the program in addition to the instruction (total program cost).
 This includes room and board (all food and lodging), travel expenses within country, field trip costs, health and travel insurance, and program administration.
 In addition, students are responsible for making their own flight arrangements and purchasing roundtrip airfare to Aeropuerto Internacional Juan Santamaria (SJO) in San Jose, Costa Rica.
 Students are also required to pay airport exit fees ($29).

 Study Abroad Information